 Kanzeonji lost many of its buildings over time, including some large gates and a pagoda.
 The few temple buildings that still remain standing today include the main hall, the lecture hall and a bell tower.
 The main hall and lecture hall were most recently rebuilt in the 17th century, while the bell tower houses the oldest bell in the country, which dates back to the 7th century.

 Despite the temple's decline, Kanzeonji still stores many cultural artifacts from the Nara and Heian Periods and the early Kamakura Period.
 Foremost among these are a number of impressive wooden Buddhist statues, some of which are over five meters tall.
 Previously kept in the temple halls, the statues are now displayed in the Treasure Hall, a concrete building from the 1950s.
 Make sure to visit this building despite its somewhat uninviting appearance.

-Kanzenonji Temple is a a 20 minute walk from Dazaifu Station or a 15 minute walk from Gojo Station.
+Kanzenonji Temple is a 20 minute walk from Dazaifu Station or a 15 minute walk from Gojo Station.
 The temple is also served by the buses which run between Dazaifu and Tofuromae Stations.
 Get off at Kanzeonji-mae bus stop (5 minutes, 100 yen from either station, three buses per hour).